danielwagener/docs/addons/intercom/Features.md

 ### Match Intercom Contacts

 Intercom for JIRA allows you to see [Contacts](/Glossary.md#def-contacts) \(Intercom Users and Leads\) associated with your JIRA issue or JIRA Service Desk request.
-For this Intercom for JIRA will retrieve the JIRA issue reporter's email address and try to match it against any Intercom Users or Leads with the same email address.
+Intercom for JIRA will retrieve the JIRA issue reporter's email address and try to match it against any Intercom Users or Leads with the same email address.
 Matching Users and Leads will automatically show up in the sidebar of your JIRA issue or Service Desk request.

 ### See Contact Details